 From this point on, you’ll be able to get to know great audio interfaces that are just perfect to be that missing piece in your PA system.

-Here are our top picks for the best audio interfaces in 2020
+Here are the best audio interfaces

 BEHRINGER U-PHORIA UMC202HD is our cheapest choice in this list, but it’s no way deprived of the great features of the best audio interface.

 It has USB 2.0 input that you can use for recording microphones and other instruments.
 It has an audiophile 24-Bit/192 kHz resolution so you can have a professional quality audio output.

 This is compatible with popular music and recording software, including Ableton Live, Cubase and Avid Pro Tools, among others.

 So, if you have any of this software, get this audio interface and start recording right away.
 Has two inputs and two output streams that can be connected to your Mac or Windows PC with XP OS or higher.

 - Audio quality is unmatched at a fairly low price